nietovaca/jargIN_Front/README.md

   -How to link this to interview?
   -Might be possible if interview is globally scoped?

+-Do I need a seperate SingleComment form component?
+  -Seems unnecessary

 // ========= Display Edit Forms Function ========= //